Séamus Murphy (sculptor): Life

 The birth of James (Séamus) Murphy, and that of his twin brother John, is recorded at Fair Street, Mallow, County Cork, on 15 July 1907.
 His father, James Murphy, was a railway employee.

 The 1911 census records the family, now with two further sons (Michael, b.
 1909 and Bartholomew 5 days old when the census was taken on 2 April), living on Ballyhooley Road in Cork city.

 He attended Saint Patrick's School on Gardiner's Hill where his teacher was Daniel Corkery who encouraged him to go to art school.
 He attended the Crawford School of Art (1921-22) and then took up an apprenticeship with a monumental sculptors' firm.
 He would, in time, go on to become a Royal Hibernian Academy professor of sculpture.
 In 1944 he married Maighread Higgins, daughter of the Cork sculptor Joseph Higgins, and they went on to have three children; the knitwear designer Bebhinn Marten, the novelist Orla Murphy and the painter and De Dannan member Colm Murphy.
 His studio/workshop was at Watercourse Road, Blackpool, Cork.

+While Murphy produced many religious works, his relationship with the leadership of the Catholic Church in Ireland was not always amicable.
+Having produced a bust of Archbishop John Charles McQuaid which the archbishop disapproved of, he was blacklisted for some time by the church in Cork.

 In the 1945 local elections, he ran unsuccessfully for the minor fascist party Ailtirí na hAiséirghe in Cork Corporation, taking 116 (0.42%) of first preference votes.